 Please avoid visiting a pharmacy if you are feeling unwell or experiencing any COVID-19 symptoms.

-The BC Center for Disease Control (BCCDC) has released Guidance for Influenza Vaccine Delivery in the Presence of COVID-19 which includes recommendations for influenza immunization programs.
+The BC Center for Disease Control (BCCDC) has updated its Guidance for Influenza Vaccine Delivery in the Presence of COVID-19 document which includes recommendations for influenza immunization programs.

 The BCCDC will continue to provide any updated information or guidance for pharmacy professionals on this page as it becomes available.
 Keep checking this page for updates.